 The need for faster speeds during the coronavirus pandemic has driven many UK households to upgrade their package.

 We have measured the speeds and performance of broadband services at over 2,500 households.
-Eighty-five per cent of those have taken up superfast packages, up from 75% in November 2019 – before the pandemic led to mass home working and learning.
-We estimate that this means over two million households have been upgraded to packages with advertised speeds of at least superfast level (30 Mbit/s and above).
+Eighty-five per cent of those have taken-up superfast packages, up from 75% in November 2019 – before the pandemic led to mass home working and learning.
+This means we estimate over two million households have been upgraded to packages with advertised speeds of at least superfast level (30 Mbit/s and above).

 Take-up of these faster packages is reflected in the higher average speeds households are getting.
 The median average broadband speed recorded in our research was 50.4 Mbit/s – up 20% on the average speed in November 2019 (42.1 Mbit/s).

 Of the packages we measured, Virgin Media’s 516 Mbit/s service provided the fastest median average download speed (490.3 Mbit/s), while BT’s 300 Mbit/s full fibre package had the highest median upload speed (50.6 Mbit/s).
-Upload speeds are important for activities such as video calling, gaming and transferring large files.
+Upload speeds are important for video calling, gaming and transferring large files.

 Keeping connected on the move

 We have also researched how mobile coverage and performance compares across the UK.
-Our latest figures show mobile coverage has remained largely unchanged since January, with 4G available to 92% of the UK from at least one mobile operator.
+Our latest figures show that mobile coverage remains largely unchanged since January, with 4G available to 92% of the UK’s landmass from at least one operator.

 Work is underway to improve coverage across the UK – particularly in rural areas – through the Shared Rural Network, which was agreed between the mobile industry and UK Government in 2020.

-The pandemic has led to a continued shift in how people use their mobiles, our Mobile Matters research reveals.
-People using Android handsets spent nearly three quarters of their time online connected to wifi, rather than their mobile network – reflecting more time spent at home.
+The pandemic has led to a continued shift in how people use their mobiles, Ofcom’s Mobile Matters research reveals.
+People using Android handsets spent nearly three quarters (73%) of their time online connected to Wi-Fi, rather than their mobile network – reflecting more time spent at home.